pflanze/copycat/doc/intro.md

     mutation by just adding the exclamation mark (where that is safe to do without changing the meaning of the program).

-* Procedures which work for various types via type dispatch (generics) are named with a leading dot.
+* Procedures which work for various types via type dispatch (methods) are named with a leading dot.